sushma-alethea/icx-ansible/README.md

 ICX Modules
 =========

 This is not a role, but ICX modules.
-Once can use these modules to automate managment of ICX Series 7000 switches.
+One can use these modules to automate managment of ICX Series 7000 switches.

 Requirements
 ------------